Vishal2Ch/PHP-CLASS/README.md

 # PHP-CLASS
-I will be postting my php projects here
+I will be posting my php projects here